September 29, 2025

 - Palo Alto Networks Next-Generation Firewalls Review, Abdul Rauf Y.

 "The licensing and cost structure can be a bit high, particularly for smaller organizations.
-Additionally, the learning curve for some advanced features may require dedicated training or consultation to fully leverage its capabilities.
+Additionally, the learning curve for some advanced features may require dedicated training or consultation to fully leverage their capabilities.
 Occasional updates can introduce minor bugs, but these are usually quickly resolved."

 - Palo Alto Networks Next-Generation Firewalls Review, Anil Baki D.